Createdd/Writing/articles/UserStoriesHowTo.md

 ---

->"Art is the elimination of the unnecessary.""
+>"Art is the elimination of the unnecessary."
 ― Pablo Picasso

 ---